In this Samsung Galaxy Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.

 But, compared to other true wireless earbuds, the isolation is about average.

 The silicone ear tips are somewhat smaller and don’t create the same airtight fit like some other in-ears.
 Medium eartips usually fit me fine, but in this case, I choose large ones.

 With the right eartips for you, you won’t hear most of the surrounding noise.
 You can focus on your work or watching your favorite YouTube videos.

 Noise leakage is minimal too.
 Which is a good thing if you don’t want others to know what you’re watching.

-Samsung Galaxy Buds+ have Bluetooth v5.0 and typical wireless performance that’s expected of modern true wireless earbuds.
+Samsung Galaxy Buds and Buds+ have Bluetooth v5.0 with typical wireless performance that’s expected of modern true wireless earbuds.

 With Bluetooth 5.0, you get the latest and most power-efficient version that is bound to work for a long time.